CapricanDRJ/HadesStarCommunityData/docs/corp/9c3a6232c7aaa991745686dbc2efb82907b20bb2a5b5963ff2ae61a768c1405e/index.md

 ```
 rookie or veteran we are all learning this new update together. we ar
 e open to any New Comers.
 Now's the Time to join and feel close to eq
-ual. most importantly we're here to have some fun.}
+ual. most importantly we're here to have some fun.
 ```
 ### Whitestar Bonus ❌